augustl/path-travel-agent/README.md

 IRouteHandler<MyReq, MyRes> listTodosHandler = new IRoutesHandler<MyReq, MyRes>() {
     @Override
     public MyRes call(RouteMatch<MyReq> match) {
+        // You call your own getMethod(), we don't care, we just call your handler
+        // when the path matches.
         if (match.getRequest().getMethod() == "GET") {
             // Fetch the value from the `numberSegment` in the route.
             Integer projectId = match.getIntegerRouteMatchResult("projectId");